TsailabBioinformatics/AGEseq2/README.md

 ### Inputs
 #### Target format
 A plain file with two columns, the first column is the name of target sequence, and the second column is the sequence.
+Now a fasta-style sequence file is also accepted as a valid target.
 #### Configuration file
 Paramters set by `AGEseq.conf`: